fabioMatosCosta/Client-Side-Programming-Assessment/README.md

 #### Tech

-I built a small NodeJs server where I communicate with the API.
-I used ReactJs for the front-end and used Bulma for the styling.
+I built a small NodeJs server where I communicate with the API(api-calls folder).
+I used ReactJs for the front-end and used Bulma for the styling(beers folder).

 #### Challenges